 Not everyone is familiar with the term “patio home” or “zero lot line” house when searching for Silicon Valley real estate.
-Recently a listing agent of such a property called me for feedback and when I told her that my clients did not want a zero lot line home, she didn’t know what I was talking about.
+Awhile back, a listing agent of such a property called me for feedback and when I told her that my clients did not want a zero lot line home, she didn’t know what I was talking about.
 She had no idea that this term applied to her listing!

 So I thought maybe this topic deserved a little more attention.